Lufter/Lufter-academy/content/project/MWQW/index.md

 * Discussed the error tolerance when implementing MWQW in matterwave systems by using analytical and numerical methods.

-* Deployed a computer program that simulates and visualizes MWQW, which enhanced our working efficiency.

-* Improved the defects in previous asymptotic analysis methods when implementing Schrödinger’s approach to MWQW
+* Investigated the defects in previous asymptotic analysis methods when implementing Schroedinger’s approach to MWQW.

+* Connected MWQW to quantum cellular automata through analysing the hypergeometric functions obtained from path integral methods.

-* Presented the recursive relations in MWQW and its exit probability 𝑝<sub>∞</sub>　from an automation perspective.
+* Proposed that MWQW is a quasi‑quantum walk which its exit probability 𝑝<sub>∞</sub> behaves between classical and quantum random walks.

+* Discussed the potentail application of MWQW in simulating Dirac Cellular Automata (DCA) and Topological phases.

- You can see all our results once we summit our works in the end of Dec 2020!
+ You can see all our results once we summit our works in the end of Apr 2021!